 According to the Radiation Protection Ordinance, the dose limit for individuals of the population is set to 1 mSv per year and the dose limit for occupational exposure to 20 mSv per year.
 These dose limits are in line with international standards.
 The Ordinance defines reference values, limits and constraints for dose and activity to ensure that the set dose limits are not exceeded.
 The dose limits and working conditions for underage and pregnant women are laid down in Article 12 of the General Radiation Protection Ordinance.
-According to Article 12, the uterus dose of women of child-bearing age may not exceed 2 mSv over the period of one month.
 As a general rule, the Radiation Protection Act states that pregnant women may not be assigned to any work which would result in being exposed workers (Art.
 30).
 Nursing women may not be assigned to any work that contains handling with radioactive materials subject to licensing when there is an imminent danger of incorporation.

-In the licence application for the construction and operation of a facility for the handling with radioactive material or radiation emitting devices, the technical measures, i.e., barriers and air filters, taken to reduce exposure from radioactive discharges must comply with the ALARA principle.
+In the licence application for construction and operation of a facility for handling with radioactive material or radiation emitting devices, the technical measures, i.e., barriers and air filters, which are taken to reduce exposure from radioactive discharges, must comply with the ALARA principle.
 These measures are explicitly stated as obligations when granting the licence.
 The release of radionuclides to atmosphere and water bodies is monitored by the license holder and surveyed by the licensing authority.
 The inspection of the nuclear installations by the authorities concerning emission and immission is set up of two parts: inspection of the quality of the internal control by the operator and independent surveillance by examination of samples taken by the authority.
 Investigative measurements by the authorities of gaseous and liquid emissions and the internal surveillance by the operators show that maximum permissible levels never were exceeded.
-Also environmental monitoring in the surroundings did not detect any inadmissibly high gamma dose rates or immissions.
+Also environmental monitoring in the surroundings did not detect any inadmissibly high gamma dose rates or immissions during operation of the research reactor.

-Article 16 (Emergency Preparedness)
+Article 16 (Emergency preparedness)